plonzari/blog/_posts/2020-10-13-quantity-has-a-quality-of-her-own.md

 There are many models for opinion-forming (rumor-spreading) but the one I like most is based on the well-known Ising model.
 See for example
 <a href="https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-767.pdf" data-type="URL" data-id="https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-767.pdf">Ising model of rumour spreading in interacting communities</a>,
-by Ostili et al. The model is simple: the final state of a population choosing between two opinions
+by Ostili et al. The model is simple: the  distribution of beliefs of a population choosing between two opinions
-$$  O=1 $$ and $$O=-1$$ is decided by minimizing an energy function
+$$  O=1 $$ and $$O=-1$$ is modeled by minimization dynamics of an energy function

 $$  E=-J \sum_i \sum_{j\in N_i} O_i O_j. $$

-This formula models a tendency of communicating people to adopt similar opinions.
+This formula models a tendency of  people to adopt similar opinions with those they are in contact with (their neighborhood).
-If the neighbourhood of $$N_i$$ is small the population contains many small communities of like opinion.
-But beyond a certain size of neighborhoods one can have situations in which only there is a small number of communities and everyone in the community has the same opinion.
+If the neighbourhood  $$N_i$$ is small the population contains many small communities of like opinion.
+But beyond a certain size of neighborhoods one can have situations in which there is only a small number of communities and everyone in the same community has the same opinion.
 Moreover the transition can be sudden.

 <div style="text-align: center">
 <a href="https://twistedphysics.typepad.com/cocktail_party_physics/phase_transitions/">